thottiamrp/modernweb-2019dec9/Labs/Ch03-HTML5/elements-inline/README.md

 ### Estimated Completion Time
 15 minutes

-1. In your `/WIP/html` open your file `index.html` which you created which had Welcome in different languages.
+1. In your project open your file `index.html` which you created which had Welcome in different languages.

 1. Immediately after the starting `<body>` tag add this content which creates an area for links to other pages:
     ```html